-- (iii) not at the time of purchase invest less than 3% or greater than 7% of the Fund's Net Asset Value in any security; - (iv) purchase debt securities only if such securities are cash equivalents; - (v) write a call option in respect of any security only if such security is actually held by the Fund in the Portfolio at the time the option is written; - (vi) not dispose of any security that is subject to a call option written by the Fund unless such option has either terminated or expired; - (vii) not borrow money; - (viii) invest not more than 10% of its net assets in cash or cash equivalents in order to write put options; - (ix) write put options in respect of any security only if (a) the Fund is permitted to invest in such security in the Portfolio, and (b) so long as the options are exercisable, the Fund continues to hold cash equivalents sufficient to acquire the securities underlying the options at the aggregate strike prices of such options; - (x) reduce the total amount of cash equivalents held by the Fund only if the total amount of cash equivalents held by the Fund remains an amount not less than the aggregate strike price of all outstanding put options written by the Fund; - (xi) invest not more than 10% of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest; - (xii) purchase call options and put options with the effect of closing out existing call options and put options written by the Fund; - (xiii) purchase put options on individual securities in the Portfolio, indexed put options, and, notwithstanding paragraphs (i) and (iv), unleveraged inverse exchange traded funds that provide exposure to the NASDAQ 100; provided that after such purchase, no more than an aggregate of 25% of the NAV of the Fund is invested in such securities. - (xiv) purchase derivatives or enter into derivatives or other transactions to facilitate achieving the investment objectives of the Fund; - (xv) not undertake any activity, take any action, omit to take any action or make or hold any investment that would result in the Fund failing to qualify as a "mutual fund trust" within the meaning of the Tax Act; - (xvi) not make or hold any investment that would result in the Fund becoming a "SIFT trust" within the meaning of subsection 122.1(1) of the Tax Act; - (xvii) not invest in: (i) any security that is an offshore investment fund property that would require the Fund to include significant amounts in the Fund's income pursuant to section 94.1 of the Tax Act; or (ii) any interest in a non-resident trust that would require the Fund to include amounts in income in connection with such interest pursuant to sections 91, 94 or 94.2 of the Tax Act;

-- (xviii) not invest in any security that would be a "tax shelter investment" within the meaning of the Tax Act; and - (xix) not invest in any security of an issuer that would be a foreign affiliate of the Fund for purposes of the Tax Act.
+- hold cash equivalents sufficient to acquire the securities underlying the options at the aggregate strike prices of such options; - (xii) reduce the total amount of cash equivalents held by the Fund only if the total amount of cash equivalents held by the Fund remains an amount not less than the aggregate strike price of all outstanding put options written by the Fund; - (xiii) invest up to 10% of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest; - (xiv) purchase call options and put options with the effect of closing out existing call options and put options written by the Fund; - (xv) purchase put options on individual securities in the Portfolio, indexed put options, and, notwithstanding paragraphs (i), (ii) and (v), unleveraged inverse exchange traded funds that provide exposure to the financials sector of the S&P 500 Index; provided that after such purchase, no more than an aggregate of 25% of the NAV of the Fund is invested in such securities. - (xvi) purchase derivatives or enter into derivatives or other transactions to facilitate achieving the investment objectives of the Fund; - (xvii) not undertake any activity, take any action, omit to take any action or make or hold any investment that would result in the Fund failing to qualify as a "mutual fund trust" within the meaning of the Tax Act; - (xviii) not make or hold any investment that would result in the Fund becoming a "SIFT trust" within the meaning of subsection 122.1(1) of the Tax Act; - (xix) not invest in: (i) any security that is an offshore investment fund property that would require the Fund to include significant amounts in the Fund's income pursuant to section 94.1 of the Tax Act; or (ii) any interest in a non-resident trust that would require the Fund to include amounts in income in connection with such interest pursuant to sections 91, 94 or 94.2 of the Tax Act; - (xx) not invest in any security that would be a "tax shelter investment" within the meaning of the Tax Act; and - (xxi) not invest in any security of an issuer that would be a foreign affiliate of the Fund for purposes of the Tax Act.

-To the extent the percentage restriction contained in clause (ii) above is breached, the Manager will adjust the Portfolio to satisfy such restriction as soon as practicable.
+To the extent the percentage restriction contained in clauses (iii) or (iv) above is breached, the Manager will adjust the Portfolio to satisfy such restriction as soon as practicable.
+The Fund may not invest in securities or assets other than those referred to above.
 Notwithstanding the foregoing, at the Manager's discretion, the Fund may be invested entirely in cash or cash equivalents.